DCzajkowski/snapshy/README.md

 # Snapshy

 Snapshy is an Elixir package for running snapshot tests in ExUnit.

-More extensive documentation is coming soon.
+## Alternatives

+When I was creating Snapshy I didn't know of any package that would support snapshot testing in Elixir.
+Since, I have found @assert-value's [assert_value_elixir](https://github.com/assert-value/assert_value_elixir), which is more feature-rich and more polished.
+If you need something very light-weight, Snapshy might be a good choice.
+However, if you want interactivity and more features, give [assert_value_elixir](https://hex.pm/packages/assert_value) a try :)

 ## Installation